How to apply

 Reference:

-The Head of the candidate’s current school will be asked to provide copies of school reports and a written reference as to the candidate’s academic ability, attitude and behaviour, involvement in the School community, talents and interest, and any other special circumstances such as special education needs, or a disability.
+The Head of the candidate’s current school will be asked to provide copies of school reports and a written reference as to the candidate’s academic ability, attitude and behaviour, attendance, involvement in the School community, talents and interest, and any other special circumstances such as special education needs, or a disability.

 Year 12 entry (Sixth Form): In addition to the above, candidates for entry to Year 12 must have achieved their predicted grades which meet the following grade requirements: